Alex Bregman Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 16th-ranked team ERA among all league pitching staffs (4.18).
+- The Rangers have the 17th-ranked team ERA among all MLB pitching staffs (4.25).

-- Rangers pitchers combine to rank 15th in baseball in home runs allowed (164 total, 1.2 per game).
+- Rangers pitchers combine to rank 17th in baseball in home runs given up (170 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.